Winding yarn from hanks into easy-to-use cakes by hand is time-consuming, hard, and annoying! Yarn Winders make this job easy.

 Beisaqi Wool Winder

 Excellent portability, weight, and ease of storage.
 It’s designed for smaller balls.
 Simple to use.
-A metal yarn arm at the bottom extends to keep it steady.
+A metal yarn arm at the bottom extends to keep it steady as you hand crank.

 Winds yarns up to 3 oz hank or skein.
-Get ready for a neat and tidy yarn skein!
+Get ready for a tidy yarn skein!

 - Easy to transport and set up